Mental Health Nursing in Community Settings

 International and national policies focus on effective delivery of mental health services with an emphasis on community based care.
 This course examines historical perspectives that have led to the current policy directions and current and emerging models of care for mental health care delivery.
 Students will develop an enhanced understanding of the scope and roles available for mental health nurses.
 The implementation of evidence-based care, challenges and barriers and ethical dilemmas encountered in mental health nursing in community settings are examined in depth.
 The course provides the opportunity for students to examine the personal and professional issues that they will need to address to work effectively in community settings.

-- Demonstrate knowledge of and ability to critique different models of care as applied in community settings,
+5. Demonstrate knowledge of and ability to critique different models of care as applied in community settings

-- Examine ethical dilemmas, issues related to cultural safety and vulnerable populations (such as Indigenous Australians) relevant to the delivery of care in community settings
+8. Examine ethical dilemmas, issues related to cultural safety and vulnerable populations (such as Indigenous Australians and CALD) relevant to the delivery of care in community settings

 Foundations of nursing knowledge, nursing theory, legal and ethical issues, fundamentals of research, human bioscience, psychology, sociology related to practice.
 Principles of investigative approaches in nursing, concepts and theories relevant to practice, contemporary nursing issues.
 Academic reading and writing skills, ability to access and evaluate information from a variety of sources, skills in critical analysis, critical judgment, synthesis and evaluation.
 Ability to conceptualise practice.
 Demonstrated Australian Nursing and Midwifery Council competencies.

 Online 2 hour(s) per Week for Full Term

 Self-Directed 8 hour(s) per Week for Full Term